 - Halloween is only one night but then add Valentine’s Day, birthdays, Christmas, end-of-year events, bake sales, fundraisers, New Year…it never ends.

 - Obesity, type-2 diabetes, and tooth decay are at record levels because of all of the above.
+Luckily, reliable dentists such as a dentist Milltown are on hand to help treat teeth problems.

 - Most children don’t eat all of their candy in one night, most frequently eating it over the next week or more, so it is not just one night.